 Where To Eat Afterwards?

-Eh, you sure ask a lot of questions, ah? 😉
+Eh, you sure ask plenty questions, ah? 😉

 Where to eat after the beach all depends on which direction you’re headed.
 But whichever direction you go, awesome food is only about 10-15 minutes away…